Prince-Rim/Prince-Rim/README.md

 <a href="https://justinallenazucena.vercel.app/" target="blank"><img src="https://img.shields.io/badge/Portfolio-111827?style=for-the-badge&logo=safari&logoColor=white" alt="Portfolio" /></a>
 </p>

 <p align="center">PS: Inquiries and questions are always welcome, I'll try my best to answer in time when I'm available.
-You can also view my projects, and certificates on my portfolio under, just click the link under or in my profile links.</p>
+You can also view my projects, and certificates on my portfolio under, just click the link on top or in my profile links.</p>

 ---